ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 app.MapGraphQLPersistedOperations();
 ```

-> In production you could drop the the standard GraphQL middleware and only map the persisted operations middleware.
+> In production you could drop the standard GraphQL middleware and only map the persisted operations middleware.

 By default, we would map the persisted operations to `/graphql/persisted/{documentHash}/{operationName}`, but you can change the root for this path.